DannyRukks/data-analytics-project/README.md

-# SQL DATA WAREHOUSE AND ANALYTICS PROJECT
+## SQL DATA WAREHOUSE AND ANALYTICS PROJECT

+This project showcases an end-to-end data warehousing and analytics solution, covering everything from warehouse development to the creation of actionable insights.